 - Pernille Brostrup

 As a brand committed to the wellbeing of babies and kids, one of the greatest gifts we can give them is a cleaner tomorrow.
 Our opportunity to act is today, which is why our products are made from 99,5 % rPET.

 Recycled Polyester – How is it different ?

-Unlike polyester, recycled polyester uses rPET as raw material. rPET is discarded water bottles, and by recycling it to make fabric we prevent that the used bottles end up in our oceans and landfills.
+Unlike polyester, recycled polyester uses rPET as raw material. rPET is discarded water bottles, and by recycling it to make fabric we prevent the used bottles ending up in our oceans and landfills.
 The production process goes like this.